HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-19-Python-Function.md

     ('pepperoni',)
     ('mushrooms', 'green peppers', 'extra cheese')

-The asterisk in the parameter name `*toppings` tells Python to make an *empty tuple* called `toppings` and pack whatever values it receives into this tuple.
+The asterisk in the parameter name `*toppings` tells Python to make an <i class="term">empty tuple</i> called `toppings` and pack whatever values it receives into this tuple.
 Above results show that Python can handle a function call with one value and a call with three values.
 It treats different calls similarly.
 Note that Python packs the arguments into a tuple, even if the function only receives one value.

 Besides, if we want a function to accept several different kinds of arguments (like mix positional arguments and arbitrary arguments for example), the parameter that accepts an arbitrary number of arguments must be placed last in the function definition.
 Python matches positional and keyword arguments first and then collects any remaining arguments in the final parameter.